 University officials must screen the nominations and forward up to six nominations that are demonstrably outstanding.

 The start date of the E.W.R.
-Steacie Memorial Fellowship should be between April 1, 2016 and March 31, 2017; and the award is normally paid in two installments of $125,000 per year.
+Steacie Memorial Fellowship should be between April 1, 2017 and March 31, 2018; and the award is normally paid in two instalments of $125,000 per year.

 Individuals who are awarded a Discovery Accelerator Supplement and an E.W.R.
 Steacie Memorial Fellowship will be entitled to receive both awards, but not concurrently.
 Contact NSERC program staff for more information.

-A selection committee of distinguished university, government and corporate research representatives, from a variety of disciplines, will review the nominations and recommend the successful candidates to the President of NSERC.
+A selection committee of distinguished university, government and corporate research representatives, from a variety of disciplines, will review the nominations and recommend the successful candidates to NSERC.
 Since the selection committee is multidisciplinary, the nomination material should be written for non-specialists.

 The nominations will be reviewed according to the following criteria: